iggygolo/tsunami/NIP.md

 ## Summary

-This specification introduces two new addressable event kinds for podcast publishing:
+This specification describes the use of Nostr event kinds for music publishing:
-- `30054`: Podcast Episodes
+- `36787`: Music Track Events (individual tracks)
-- `30055`: Podcast Trailers
+- `34139`: Music Playlist Events (collections of tracks)

 It also describes the use of existing `30078` events for artist metadata configuration.

 ## Event Kinds

-### Kind 30054: Podcast Episode
+### Kind 36787: Music Track

-A `kind 30054` event represents a podcast episode.
+A `kind 36787` event represents an individual music track.
 These are addressable events that can be edited and replaced.

 #### Required Tags